Where can I get an application form for the accounting major?

 If I want to major in accounting, who can I contact if I have a question about the application process?

-- You can contact one of the following academic advisors:
+- You can contact a professional academic advisor here

 Can non-degree seeking students take upper-division or graduate accounting courses?

 - Non-degree seeking (non-matriculated) students cannot take Master of Professional Accountancy courses.

 - Non-degree seeking students cannot take upper-division accounting courses unless they have graduated with a bachelor's degree in accounting from CWU or from an AACSB Internationally-accredited institution.
 Non-CWU accounting graduates must submit official transcripts to the accounting department chair showing that they have completed accounting degrees from AACSB Internationally-accredited institutions.
 The chair of the accounting department has final authority on which accounting graduates may take accounting courses.
 Please send approval requests and correspondence to the Department of Accounting at firstname.lastname@example.org.

 - Non-matriculated students who receive permission from the chair of the accounting department may register for 400-level accounting courses on a space available basis on the third day of classes .
 No exceptions will be made to this policy.